iam-green/DiscordTS-v14-Template/README.md

     (builder: SlashCommandBuilder) => SlashCommandBuilder, // Command Builder options?: Partial<{
     permission: Partial<{
-      user: PermissionResolvable[]; // Permissions required by the user to use the command
+      user: PermissionResolvable[], // Permissions required by the user to use the command
-      bot: PermissionResolvable[]; // Permissions required by bots to execute commands }>;
+      bot: PermissionResolvable[], // Permissions required by bots to execute commands }>,
-    cooldown: number; // Command cooldown
+    cooldown: number, // Command cooldown
-    guildId?: string[]; // Use when you want to use it in a specific guild
+    guildId: string[], // Use when you want to use it in a specific guild
-    onlyGuild: boolean; // Whether to run on Guild only
+    onlyGuild: boolean, // Whether to run on Guild only
-    botAdmin: boolean; // Available if the bot has a team, only team's Admin enabled
+    botAdmin: boolean, // Available if the bot has a team, only team's Admin enabled
-    botDeveloper: boolean; // Available if the bot has a team, only the team's developers set it up
+    botDeveloper: boolean, // Available if the bot has a team, only the team's developers set it up
-    guildOwner: boolean; // Enable only owners of Guild }>;
+    guildOwner: boolean, // Enable only owners of Guild }>;
   run: (options: {
-    client: ExtendedClient;
+    client: ExtendedClient,
-    interaction: Interaction;
+    interaction: Interaction,
-    args?: CommandInteractionOptionResolver;
+    args?: CommandInteractionOptionResolver,
-  }) => void;
+  }) => void,
-  autoComplete?: (options: AutoCompleteOptions) => void; // Available when type is ChatInput })
+  autoComplete?: (options: AutoCompleteOptions) => void // Available when type is ChatInput });
 ```

 <a style="color: gray;" href="/src/structure/application_command.ts">/src/structure/application_command.ts</a>